-If the absolute value of the calculation yields a number greater than 1%, but less than or equal to 5%, as shown in equation 7, then the emission and fuel economy values from the test run need to be corrected for SOC as described below.
-Test runs with NEC variance greater than $\pm$ 5% are considered invalid, or, if the vehicle is consistently charge depleting, may have to be tested under the charge-depleting vehicle recommendations.
+If the absolute value of the calculation yields a number greater than 1%, but less than or equal to 5%, as shown in equation 7, then the emission and fuel economy values from the test run need to be corrected for SOC and the vehicle should be tested using the procedure described in Annex A2.
+Vehicles which are consistently charge depleting with NEC variances of greater than 5% should be tested using this procedure.